Carpet Cleaning Cost

 Dry Carpet Cleaning Cost

-Dry carpet cleaning is one of the most popular methods, which was first invented in the 1980s for carpets which do not have a high level of water resistance.
+Dry carpet cleaning is one of the most popular methods, which was first invented in the 1980s for carpets that do not have a high level of water resistance.

 This process usually involves the use of a rotary carpet cleaning machine, which is used to apply and spread a low-moisture cleaning powder into the carpet fibres.